-- 1.2 ORR is of the view that there is no conflict between the domestic requirements for a risk assessment to be suitable and sufficient and the level of risk assessment required by the risk management process of the CSM RA.
-In practice, therefore, when any significant safety related change of a technical, operational or organisational nature is proposed to the mainline railway, compliance with the risk management process of the CSM RA should produce a suitable and sufficient risk assessment for that change. - 1.3 Under the Health and Safety at Work etc. Act 1974 and relevant health and safety regulations, duty holders have a responsibility to undertake a suitable and sufficient assessment of risks for the entirety of its operations and make arrangements for the effective planning, organisation and control of protective and preventative measures. - 1.4 The starting point for anyone proposing any change in relation the mainline railway system is the CSM RA.
-The CSM RA applies when any technical, operational or organisation change is being proposed to the railway system.
+- 2.1 The starting point for anyone proposing any change in relation to the mainline railway system is the CSM REA.
+The CSM REA applies when any technical, operational or organisational change is being proposed to the railway system.
 A person making the change (known as 'the proposer') needs to firstly consider if a change has an impact on safety.
-If there is no impact on safety, the risk management process in the CSM RA need not be applied and the proposer must keep a record of how it arrived at its decision. - 1.5 If the change has an impact on safety the proposer must decide on whether it is significant or not by using criteria in the CSM RA (see Annex 1 of this guidance).
-If the change is significant the proposer must apply the risk management process.
-If the change is not significant, the proposer must keep a record of how it arrived at its decision.
+If there is no impact on safety, the risk management process in the CSM REA does not need to be applied and the proposer must keep a record of how it arrived at its decision. - 2.2 If the change has an impact on safety the proposer must decide whether it is significant or not by using criteria in the CSM REA (see Annex A of this guidance).
+If the change is significant the proposer must apply the risk management process (see Chapter 3).
+If the change is not significant, the proposer is not obliged to apply the risk management process.
+However, it is strongly recommended that the proposer uses the process to manage non-significant safety risks.
+The proposer must keep a record of how it arrived at its decision. - 2.3 This process is summarised in Figure 1 below. - 2.4 There is other domestic legislation in Great Britain that requires a suitable and sufficient risk assessment to be carried out, such as the Management of Health and Safety at Work Regulations 1999.
+See paragraph 2.11 for more information.
+The CSM REA does not replace legal obligations arising from other domestic safety legislation.
+You should ensure that you understand all legal requirements when undertaking any change on the railway network.